 This post may contain affiliate links.
 Read our disclosure policy here.

-No, I don’t plan on eating EVERYTHING in my pantry, I wouldn’t want to clean out my stockpile completely!
-We just try and eat up the things that might be expiring soon and eat up some canned goods that I plan on making more of during the summer.
+No, I don’t plan on eating EVERYTHING in my pantry; I wouldn’t want to clean out my stockpile completely!
+We try to eat up the things that might be expiring soon and eat up some canned goods that I plan on making more of during the summer.
 In other words…it’s spring cleaning on my pantry.